seardy/pyfinger/README.md

-# PyFingerprint - Python library for ZFM-20 fingerprint sensor
+# Python library for ZFM-20 fingerprint sensor

-This library allows to use the ZhianTec ZFM-20 fingerprint sensor on the Raspberry Pi or other Linux machines.
-The library is inspired by the C++ library from Adafruit Industries:
+The PyFingerprint library allows to use the ZhianTec ZFM-20 fingerprint sensor and the Raspberry Pi or other Linux machines.

+**Note:** The library is inspired by the C++ library from Adafruit Industries:
 <https://github.com/adafruit/Adafruit-Fingerprint-Sensor-Library>

 ## Package building